ajaila/ajaila/README.md

 ## Datasets vs. Sandbox
 Datasets and Sandbox are split according to their usage frequency.

-While [creating a new project](https://github.com/mac-r/ajaila/wiki/Starting-Project) we run selectors only once or at least they are built for that.
-Selectors parse CSV files and turn static data into dynamic one.
+While [creating a new project](https://github.com/mac-r/ajaila/wiki/Starting-Project), we run selectors only once or at least they are built for that.
+Selectors parse CSV files and turn static pieces of data into dynamic ones.

-On the other hand everything in the Sandbox is changed much more often (miners, presenters, tables and even helpers).
+On the other hand, everything in the Sandbox is changed much more often (miners, presenters, tables and even helpers).

-I found this kind of approach valuable and hope that you'll get used to it and appreciate as well.
+I found this kind of approach valuable and hope that you'll get used to it and appreciate it as well.

 ## Datasets Explained
-After creating a new project just put all static files inside `datasets/raw`.
+After creating a new project simply put all static files inside `datasets/raw`.
 For now there is only a CSV format supported within selectors.
-If you need some other format - just ask me for help by creating a new issue.
+If you need some other format - just ask me to help by creating a new issue.

 Selectors are the dwellers of Datasets folder.
 This dudes are very important.
 Let's look at the Sandbox decomposition:

 `Sandbox` = `Sand` + `Box`

 Selectors simply fill an empty box within the data.
 As soon as `Sandbox` is ready we move to the next step of our workflow.
-Selectors get left behind and we are making a short bio for each Datasets dweller.
+Selectors are left behind and we are making a short bio for each Datasets dweller.

 #### Inside Selector
 We created a new project called SuperProject.
 Our mission is to analyze Cool Things, which are stored in the CSV file called `items.csv`.
 We put this file into `SuperProject/datasets/raw` directory.